Community

 Theology and the Visual Arts

-From 2023 to 2028, I will be participating in a multi-year initiative based in the Theology and Religious Studies Department at King’s College London.
-This project aims to strengthen Theology and the Visual Arts (TVA) as a formal discipline within academia, particularly under the umbrella of Theology.
+From 2023 to 2028, I am participating in a multi-year initiative based in the Theology and Religious Studies Department at King’s College London.
+This project aims to strengthen Theology and the Visual Arts (TVA) as a formal discipline within academia, particularly under the umbrella of Systematic Theology.
 Led by Professor Ben Quash working with Dr. Chloë Reddaway, this endeavor involves seventeen scholars who will meet over the course of several years to explore, question, and sketch out the contours of this emerging field.

-Text from the TVA project page:
+From the TVA project page:

-“Theology and the Visual Arts: Firming Foundations; Firing Imaginations is a five-year project, led by Professor Ben Quash, Chair of Christianity and the Arts, working with Dr Chloë Reddaway, and generously sponsored by the McDonald Agape Foundation.
+“ ‘Theology and the Visual Arts: Firming Foundations; Firing Imaginations’ is a five-year project, led by Professor Ben Quash, Chair of Christianity and the Arts, working with Dr Chloë Reddaway, and generously sponsored by the McDonald Agape Foundation.
 Based in the Centre for Arts and the Sacred at King’s and building on the success of a previous project—Theology, Modernity, and the Visual Arts (TMVA)—its purpose is to strengthen the foundations of Theology and the Visual Arts as a discipline within academic Theology, and help to shape its future.”

 “There have been significant advances in this field in recent years, making this an ideal time to consolidate the discipline’s emerging achievements, map its horizons, and propel it forward.
 We will offer a sustained exemplification of how the task of Christian theology can be pursued comprehensively, systematically, and fruitfully through engagement with visual art, creating a confident and established presence in the academy, and securing an influential role for such theological work in the best universities.”